marionzr/nzr.orm/README.md

 Add support to transactions.

 #### v0.3.0
-Multi Mapping and Foreing Keys (Select only)
+Multi Mapping and Foreing Keys (Select only).

 ###### v0.3.1
-Important bug fixed
+Important bug fixed:
 * Error when using same column in both Set and Where https://github.com/marionzr/Nzr.Orm/issues/4